ZigzagAwaka/CombinedWeathersToolkit/zigzag.combinedweatherstoolkit/README.md

 ##

 ### Compatibility with other mods

-- This mod is compatible with any modded weathers that are registered using [WeatherRegistry](https://thunderstore.io/c/lethal-company/p/mrov/WeatherRegistry/)
+- This mod is compatible with any **modded weathers** that are registered using [WeatherRegistry](https://thunderstore.io/c/lethal-company/p/mrov/WeatherRegistry/)

 - This mod uses custom classes that inherites from the custom weathers classes in [WeatherTweaks](https://thunderstore.io/c/lethal-company/p/mrov/WeatherTweaks/) so anything that affects WeatherTweaks weathers will also affect this mod

-- When using this mod, there is no need to add checks to see if a specific modded weather is installed and enabled because the registering function will do that automatically
+- When using this mod, there is no need to add checks to see if a specific modded weather is installed and enabled because the registering function will do that automatically : **this means if a weather that contains an effect from a mod that is not installed tries to be registered then it will fail safely to avoid registering useless weathers**

-- If a weather that contains an effect from a mod that is not installed tries to be registered then it will fail safely to avoid registering useless weathers
+- **Watch out**, as some weather combinations will not work well together, some might override the visuals of others completely !
+To test if a specific weather combo is being rendered fine you can try to use the Debug commands (this is explained in the "Other utilities" section of this README)

 ### Contact & Feedback
 If you want to suggest new features, report issues or simply contact me please go to the mod release page in the [modding discord](https://discord.gg/XeyYqRdRGC) or post a [github issue](https://github.com/ZigzagAwaka/CombinedWeathersToolkit).